inspec/inspec-k8s/docs-chef-io/content/inspec/resources/k8s_pod.md

 ## Parameters

 `type`
-: type of the K8s resource that is for query
+: Type of the K8s resource that is for a query.

 `namespace`
-: namespace of the resource
+: Namespace of the resource.

 ## Properties

 `uid`
-: UID of the resource
+: UID of the Pod.

 `name`
-: Name of the resource
+: Name of the Pod.

 `namespace`
-: Namespace of the resource
+: Namespace of the Pod.

 `resource_version`
-: resource version of the resource
+: Resource version of the Pod.

 `kind`
-: resource type
+: Resource type of the Pod.

 `metadata`
-: metadata for the resource
+: Metadata for the Pod.

 ## Examples

-**The pod for default namespaces should exist**
+### Pod for default namespaces must exist

 ```ruby
  describe k8s_pod(name: 'NAME') do